Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Tangent space and efficient score

-\begin{remark} \cite{klaassen:wellner:97} derived the efficient score for the bivariate ($p=2$) unrestricted Gaussian copula model by solving a system of Sturm--Liouville equations.
-The functions~\eqref{eqn:effscore_generator} solve a $p$-variate analogue for the component $m\in\{1,\dots,k\}$ of the efficient score, see Appendix~\ref{SEC:TANGENT}. \end{remark}
+\begin{remark} \citet{klaassen:wellner:97} derived the efficient score for the bivariate ($p=2$) unrestricted Gaussian copula model by solving a system of Sturm--Liouville equations.
+The functions \eqref {eqn:effscore_generator} solve a $p$-variate analogue for the component $m\in\{1,\ldots,k\}$ of the efficient score; see equation (A.11) in the supplement. \end{remark}